 Six Secrets to Active Signposting Success

-Having trained many hundreds of Practice Managers and GP Receptionists across the country now in Active Signposting, we have identified six key elements of success, which if adopted, are likely to result in a successful implementation of Care Navigation and a realisation of the significant savings to be had in consultation time.
+Having trained many hundreds of Practice Managers and GP Receptionists across the UK now in Active Signposting, we have identified six key elements of success, which if adopted, are likely to result in a successful implementation of Care Navigation and a realisation of the significant savings to be had in GP consultation time.

 Preparation is Vital